Class dates: April 22, May 13 & June 24

 Practice & Talks Attendance: We highly recommend that while taking the Buddhism 1.0 course, students should also strive to attend the Practice & Talk meetings starting at 9 a.m. for the duration of the course.
 Topics of talks or discussions plus practices will correspond with the information presented in course; so the P & Ts will reinforce what is learned in class.
 It is important to understand that Buddhism is more than just an intellectual exploration or a belief system but it is visceral experience that encompasses the mind, body, and senses, as well as, a sense of community with fellow practitioners, called the sangha.
 Our Practice & Talk meets twice a month on the 2nd and 4th Sundays of the month.
 Also, if you are part of our Buddhist Family Practice or our 12 Step Buddhist Group then your attendance in those groups will be acceptable.

 Meeting times: Classes begin at 10:30 a.m.
-The April 23th and June 25th are 1.5 hours in duration while the May 14th class will be 1 hour in duration.
+The April 22nd is 1.5 hours in duration while the May 14th and June 24th classes will be 1 hour in duration.

 Costs: $70 for non-members and $55 for supporting members for the 3 sessions.